-In the U.S., April 15 looms on the calendar.
+In the U.S., April 15 looms on the calendar like a boss who tends to micro-manage a little too much.
 It’s a date marks the annual undertaking of one of but only two certainties in life — the deadline for filing state and federal income taxes.

 Here in the states, taxes have earned a reputation as quite possibly the single most confusing process most people will attempt.
 There are multiple official filing forms, only a handful of which are relevant to any particular taxpayer.
 And even after a concerted effort by the U.S. Internal Revenue Service to make the forms easier to understand, most every line on each document is still either littered with accounting jargon or now just frustratingly vague.